VoiceOfYggdrasil/FinancialTracker/README.md

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+The **Financial Tracker** application allows users to report deposits (positive) and payments (negative) to a ledger of transactions, stored as a .CSV file.
+Users are also able to view reports on those transactions.
+Every entry added by users is stored to the file, creating a cumulative list.

+### Funcionality:
+- **Add Deposits**: A function wherein users enter details of a transaction (date, time, description, vendor, amount) to the deposits list.
+- **Add Payments**: A similar function that asks for the same information, but is logged in the ledger as a negative amount, as it is a payment.
+- **Ledger**: A submenu where users can view the ledger as a full list of all transactions, or can filter to only see deposits or payments.
+- **Reports**: Another submenu where users can generate reports filtered by different criteria:
+    - Month-To-Date
+    - Previous Month
+    - Year-To-Date
+    - Previous Year
+    - Filter by specific vendor name
+- **transactions.csv**: This file is where all the information is stored, and each entry put in by users is added to the list.

 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+The user stories I used to aid in the development are as follows:

+- As a Customer, I want to have a navigable Home Screen so that I can have a good user experience.
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a Customer, I want to make Deposits and Payments, so that I can log the entries into a ledger.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a Customer, I want to see a Ledger menu/screen, so that I can see neatly compiled data of transactions.
+- As a Customer, I want a navigable Reports menu, so that I can see the filtered data of transactions.

 ## Setup